Matengo language

 Matengo is a Bantu language of Tanzania.
 Speakers are mostly monolingual, and neighboring languages are not intelligible.

 Matengo language is relatively related to Ngoni language in that the two have similar history of origin.

+Phonology

+The phonological inventry in Matengo contains 24 consonants and 7 vowels.

+Vowels

+Matengo has a seven-vowel system, and each vowel has a phonemic length contrast.